 This GCSE allows pupils to gain insight into sectors such as Manufacturing and Engineering.
 It also prepares them to make informed decisions about further learning opportunities and career choices.

-This course should help facilitate the study of Technology and Design related subjects at a more advanced level, for example Advanced Subsidiary and Advanced Technology and Design and BTec Nationals in Engineering.
+This course should help facilitate the study of Technology and Design related subjects at a more advanced level, for example A-level Technology and Design, A-level Environmental Technology and BTEC Nationals in Engineering.